Yueleng/daily-english/chp1/04_a_new_kind_of_cold_war.md

 ### ensnare

 * *verb*, to catch or get control of something or someone
-* Two decisions could ensnare other Chinese technology firms
+* *[example]: Two decisions could ensnare other Chinese technology firms*

-### mooted
+### moot

 * *verb*, to suggest something for discussion.

 ### spooks

 * *noun*, a spy.
-* Some may have wondered why it took so long.
-An American prohibition against the use of equipment made by Huawei had long been mooted, out of fear that China’s spooks could use it to spy on its geopolitical rival.
+* *[example]: Some may have wondered why it took so long.
+An American prohibition against the use of equipment made by Huawei had long been mooted, out of fear that China’s spooks could use it to spy on its geopolitical rival.*

 ### renounce

 * *verb*, to say formally or publicly that you no longer own, support, believe in, or have a connection with something.
-* Big American mobile operators have already renounced the use of its gear for their fifth-generation (5G) networks.
+* *[example]: Big American mobile operators have already renounced the use of its gear for their fifth-generation (5G) networks.*

 ### browbeat